bft-smart/fabric-orderingservice/README.md

 ./fabric/build/bin/configtxgen -profile SampleSingleMSPBFTsmart -channelID <system channel ID> -outputBlock <path to genesis file>
 ```

 The `<path to genesis file>` argument should match the absolute path in the `GenesisFile` parameter in the `General` section in of the `./fabric/sampleconfig/orderer.yaml` configuration file.
-You can now launch the Go component as follows
+You can now launch the Go component as follows:

 ```
 ./fabric/build/bin/orderer start